-The Summary box provides a quick overview of how you're doing in the areas of Performance, Discount, Policy compliance, Account status, and Fast 'N Free eligibility.
+The Summary box provides a quick overview of how you're doing in the areas of Performance, Discount, Account status, and Fast 'N Free eligibility.
 If you're a PowerSeller, a box tells you what level you have achieved (Silver, for example).

 The highest performance rating is Top Rated Seller.
 The next highest performance rating is Above standard.

 An alert icon lets you know if your current seller performance standing, such as Top Rated Seller status, is at risk.

 An error icon lets you know if your performance is below standard.
 Giving buyers poor customer service is the usual reason a seller is rated as below standard.
 If your performance is below standard, your search visibility is lower and you may also face selling limits.

 Seller performance page

 Click Performance status in the Summary box to see your Seller performance page.

 There are 2 tabs available on the Seller performance page—Daily performance and Last evaluation.
 The Daily performance tab lets you see if you're on track to meet the requirements for a particular performance rating at the next evaluation period.
 The Last evaluation tab shows your performance during the last evaluation period.

 From either tab, click on Top Rated, Above standard, or Standard to see how your performance compares to the requirements for that seller status.

 Whether your seller performance is Top Rated, Above standard, standard or below standard based on your last evaluation (occurring on the 20th of every month).